rust-lang/rust/src/doc/guide.md

 ```

 We expected an integer, but we got `()`. `()` is pronounced 'unit', and is a
-special type in Rust's type system. `()` is different than `null` in other
-languages, because `()` is distinct from other types.
-For example, in C, `null`
-is a valid value for a variable of type `int`.
-In Rust, `()` is _not_ a valid
+special type in Rust's type system.
+In Rust, `()` is _not_ a valid value for a
-value for a variable of type `int`.
-It's only a valid value for variables of
+variable of type `int`.
+It's only a valid value for variables of the type `()`,
-the type `()`, which aren't very useful.
-Remember how we said statements don't
-return a value?
+which aren't very useful.
+Remember how we said statements don't return a value?
 Well, that's the purpose of unit in this case.
-The semicolon
+The semicolon turns any
-turns any expression into a statement by throwing away its value and returning
+expression into a statement by throwing away its value and returning unit
-unit instead.
+instead.

 There's one more time in which you won't see a semicolon at the end of a line
 of Rust code.
 For that, we'll need our next concept: functions.